mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *in business, all costs are passed along to the consumer.*
+> *an eye for an eye only ends up making the whole world blind.*

 </div>
 <!-- quote-end -->